KristofferC/OhMyREPL.jl/docs/src/internals/ansitoken.md

 ## Using an `ANSIToken`

-By printing an ansitoken to the terminal it sets up the following printed text to be printed in the style defined by the token.
+By printing an `ANSIToken` to the terminal it sets up the following printed text to be printed in the style defined by the token.
 To print a text in the format of the `ANSIToken` simply print the token first followed by the text:

 ![](ansitoken_print.png)